bretth18/VCCWatch/README.md

 # VCCWatch
-Bluetooth Low Enegery Controller for WatchOS2
+Bluetooth Low Energy Controller for WatchOS2
+Currently under development by Brett Henderson

+Interested in the project?
+Feel free to contribute ideas

-This is an open source application intended for use with vaporizers featuring Bluetooth Low Energy (Crafty)
+This is an open source application intended for use with Bluetooth Low Energy devices
+- iPhone 4S and above